thedevdojo/auth-website/content/docs/install/breeze/index.md

 This is located near the end of the file.
 Go ahead and remove this from your application.

+## Enable the Name Field for Registration

+As Breeze depends on the `name` field for registration, you'll need to enable this option in the DevDojo Auth package.

+You can do that by visiting the `/auth/setup` route, clicking on `Settings`, and enabling the `Registration Include Name Field` option.

 ## Remove the Breeze Auth Views & Controllers

 Since we are now using the DevDojo Auth package we no longer need the Breeze views and controllers.